nagyrobi/home-assistant-custom-components-google_translate/README.md

 Use the 2 digit language code which you can find at the end of URL when you click on Language name.

 With the `delay` option you can add some silence to the beginning of the rendered speech, to cope with audio systems which need time to wake up their speakers when starting a network stream.
 Value is in miliseconds, maximum is 15000 (15s).

+When `delay` is set, the audio stream is sent to the player in uncompressed `wav` format to preserve audio quality (avoid recompression).
+Without `delay` set, the stream is sent unmodified, in its original format.